tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 In the meantime, [email me][32] if you have any questions.
 I'm happy to help!

+I used a number of invaluable resources while writing this post, including:

+-   The [Haskell wiki][33].
+It contains a staggering amount of useful information and links.
+Sometimes the information is out of date, but it's helpful nonetheless.
+-   Sebastiaan Visser's post, ["Towards a better Haskell package"][34].
+It provides reasoned arguments for a number of subjective points about package development.
+-   Kazu Yamamoto's [unit testing guide][35].
+It helped me wrap my head around HUnit, QuickCheck, HSpec, and DocTest.
+-   [hi][36], a Haskell package generator by Fujimura Daisuke.
+Haskeleton could end up as a template for this excellent utility.

 [1]: https://github.com/tfausak/exercism-solutions/tree/master/haskell
 [2]: https://github.com/tfausak/h99
 [3]: https://github.com/tfausak/project-euler/tree/master/haskell